fris310/PythonPost/README.md

 # Swiss Tournament

-A tournament application in which players are paired with those of similar skill level and everyone competes in every round.
-More fair than an elimination bracket and more efficient than a round-robin tournament.
+A tournament application in which players are paired with those of similar skill level and everyone competes.
+The system reports the number and outcome of matches per player.
 A PostgreSQL database stores match results, and a Python module queries the database to rank and pair players.
-When two players have the same win record, ties are broken by summing the win record of each player's previous opponents.

 ## Requirements
 Python >2.7 and <3.0.